tweedegolf/embedded-workshop/lectures/mdbook/src/preface/curriculum.md

 ## 1 Anatomy of a Rust Embedded application (0,5d)
 ### Subjects
-- no_std
+- Constraints of no_std environment.
+- Structure of a typical Rust Embedded application
-- HAL/PAC
+- Purpose of HAL/PAC crates
-- cortex-m(-rt)
+- Purposes of cortex-m(-rt) crates
-- dev env (probe-rs e.d.)
+- Setting up a development environment (probe-rs e.d.)
 - GDB usage
-- optimisation

 ### Assignment
-Blinky with busy waiting
+Blinky with button

 ### Learning outcomes
 - Constraints of no_std programming